 - Respond to people talking about your business or your industry.
 Use a social media listening tool like Mention or Feedly to set up alerts.
 For example, you could set up an alert for people asking about tipping etiquette in restaurants.
 Answer their question or give them an inside peek into the tipping experience from the server’s perspective.

-- Create alerts to find out what people are saying about your competitors.
+- Create alerts to find out what people are saying about you and your competitors.
 That’s good intel.

 - Find out how your Facebook page stacks up against your competitors.
 LikeAlyzer will analyze your Facebook page and give you customized tips on how to improve its performance.